hipdesignchat/event-planner/readme.md

 Note that you'll need a file called `.env` in the root folder of the repository, which isn't included by default.
 You can set it up by copying `.env.example`, then running `php artisan key:generate` to set up proper encryption for security functions.

+To get database operations going, you'll need to configure the database configuration in `.env`, and then execute `php artisan migrate`.
+This will automatically create the table structure for the application to access.

 You can run the application by running `php artisan serve` and going to `http://localhost:8000`.

 ## Running tests